muratk5n/thirdwave/en/README.md

 ---

 Maybe they are Israelis from America.
-Their great-great-great grandfathers were kicked out by a Palestenian's great-great-great grandfather, and, like, now they are totally back. 🤣
+Their great-great-great grandfather was kicked out by a Palestenian's great-great-great grandfather, and, like, now they are totally back. 🤣

 ---